ForlinxEmbedded/ForlinxEmbedded.github.io/platform/p2p/ok536-up4/OK536_UP4_Linux5_10_198_User_Manual.md

 Chapter 2. describes two login methods: serial port login and network login;

-Chapter 3. covers functional testing of the QT interface
+Chapter 3. covers functional testing of the QT interface;

 Chapter 4. explains how to perform functional tests using command line operations;